JupiterOne-Archives/docs-old/queries/adv-example-query-enriched-or-modified.md

 ### Reset the value of enriched or modified properties

-When you are viewing the properties of an entity, enriched or modified properties will have a `Modified` banner next to them.
-If the property was modified, when you hover over the property, you will be able to see the original value.
-If the value was enriched, you will not.
+When you are viewing the properties of an entity, edited properties will have either an `Enriched` banner or a `Modified` banner next to them.
+If the original value of the property was undefined or null, the property will be flagged as `Enriched`.
+Otherwise, the property is flagged as `Modified`.

+If the property had an original value from a JupiterOne managed integration, when you hover over the chip, you will see the original value in a tooltip.

 ![enrich-modify-edit-modified-banner](../assets/enrich-modify-edit-modified-banner.png)